Bezdin monastery: History

 After 1740 there followed a period of development of the monastery, during the tenure of abbot Teodosie Veselinovici, who came here from the Vincia Monastery in Serbia together with the community, from where they were persecuted by the Turks.

 Among the many valuable objects of worship, they also brought the miracle-working Icon of the Mother of God from Mount Athos.

 In 1753, the well-known painter from Arad, Stefan Tenecki, painted the iconostasis of the church.
 In 1755 the carpentry was executed and the holy marble table was donated.
 In 1771 the mansion of the monastery already had important dimensions, having more than 52 rooms, chapel, hall, refectory.
 An inventory of the library was taken in 1783 and at that time, 16 monks lived there.

 In 1802 the academic painter Jakov Orfelin painted a completely new iconostasis, and in 1833 important repair works were carried out.
 Between 1912 and 1922 the great Serbian painter Stevan Aleksić worked there, who executed great pictorial compositions found today at the Serbian Orthodox Vicariate in Timișoara for better preservation.
 Also at the Vicariate of Timișoara, there is part of the painting of the iconostasis (removable parts), as well as most of the rich monastery library.
 Furthermore, a school was established at Bezdin in 1921.

-Once a true treasure of Orthodoxy, today this towering monastery is in a situation of trembling sadness, almost empty – being inhabited by a single elderly nun, struggling with all possible shortcomings, especially financial ones, but also with terrible loneliness.

-Directions

-Bezdin Monastery can be reached by walking on the Arad–Periam road, on a road that branches to the right at the entrance to the village of Munar, a road that leads to the forest on the banks of the Mureș River.
-Some 5 km away from the village of Munar is the Holy Monastery Bezdin.